Franco-British Society AGM and Awarding of the Literary Prize winner 2024, Sue Prideaux,

 for “Wild thing: a life of Paul Gauguin”

-On Tuesday 14th October 2025, the Franco-British Society will be hosting its AGM followed by the awarding of the Literary Prize winner 2024, Sue Prideaux, for “Wild thing: a life of Paul Gauguin”,
+On Tuesday 14th October 2025, the Franco-British Society hosted its AGM which was followed by the awarding of the Literary Prize winner 2024, Sue Prideaux, for “Wild thing: a life of Paul Gauguin”,

 “You wish to teach me what is within myself: learn first what is within you . . .
 I believe life has no meaning unless one lives it with a will, at least to the limit of one's will.”